Saving a Child From a Hot Car In Georgia – Good Samaritan Law

 The bill was proposed by State Senator Greg Kirk who, when introducing his bill, stated that it was the case of Sydney Stanley of Augusta who prompted him to take action.
 Sydney was only six years old when she was left inside a hot car for so long that she tragically passed away from the heat.

 50 other Senators agreed with Kirk that action needed to be taken and the bill was passed.
 Under the bill, individuals that wish to help cannot face litigation for any damage done to the vehicle.
 But this does not mean that individuals can simply start breaking into cars, even if they believe a child has been left for too long.
+Any unneccessary damage to the vehicle will be the samaritan’s responsibilty.
+The first action a resuer must take is to call 911 and have a police officer dispatched to where the vehicle is located, usually in a parking lot.

 The bill implies that there is a large difference between a child being left for an hour while their parent is shopping, and being left alone for five minutes while that same parent returns their shopping cart.
 For this reason, individuals are encouraged to wait by the car for a few minutes to ensure that the parent does not seem to be returning.